Digital Consulting Services CEO Doug Sabanosh Interview on Consumer News TV

 Doug Sabanosh:

 I think it’s a combination of both.
-I meet a lot of business owners that don’t know where to start, so they kind of throw everything at it and hire an agency or a consultant that dabbles in everything and can do everything for them.
-And many of them that I meet are disappointed because it’s more of a shotgun approach, whereas, others don’t know, they have a marketing strategy, but they simply can’t execute it because they just don’t have the numbers.
-They don’t have the people who either are familiar with their product and know how to market it.
-Or they’ll hire a couple junior marketers who are kind of getting their feet wet, green, and they’ll kind of shoot from the hip and read a lot and then hit the most newsworthy trends within the marketplace.
-So it’s a combination of both and we help them both because we can take you from not having a strategy at all.
+I meet a lot of business owners that don’t know where to start, so they kind of throw everything at it without a plan, without a strategy.
+Some simply hire an agency at top dollar.
+And many of them I meet are disappointed because the service they get is not personal and focused on their goals, it’s more of a shotgun approach.
+Whereas, other owners I meet don’t know what to do – they have a marketing strategy, but they simply can’t make a plan and execute it because they just don’t have the time or resources.
+They don’t have the people who are familiar with their product and know how to market it.
+Or they’ll hire a couple junior, green marketers who are getting their feet wet, and they’ll shoot from the hip and try the most newsworthy marketing trends.
+So it’s a combination of both and I help them both because I can take you from not having a strategy at all to developing one with you, integrating it and putting it into action.
+Or I can work with the one you have, refine it a bit and carry out the plan.

 Gary Atencio: